top of page

 • Celebrate small moments of engagement

-At Guiding Light Autism Services, we believe that every child communicates in their own way.
+At GLAS, we believe that every child communicates in their own way.

 By: